mrichtarsky/glacier_deep_archive_backup/README.md

       - The upper bound assumes that compression is 1x for the remaining files
       - It's possible that the lower bound is still too high when the remaining files compress better

-- Backup files are not deleted in your S3 bucket, you need to take care of this yourself
+- Backup files are not deleted in your S3 bucket, you need to take care of this yourself.
+There is an [`expire`](https://github.com/mrichtarsky/glacier_deep_archive_backup/blob/main/expire) script you can use for that.

+- Since typically archive building is faster than upload, archive building will create the next archive in the background, so that the upload can run continuously after the ramp up.
+This leads to about 25% reduction of elapsed time on my server/connection.

 - Discussed on [Hacker News](https://news.ycombinator.com/item?id=32864052)